Why is my Amazon EBS volume stuck in the Optimizing state when I modify the volume?

 When you modify an Amazon EBS volume, the volume goes through a sequence of states.
 These volume states include the modifying state, the optimizing state, and finally the completed state.

-If you increase the size of the volume, the new size is available for use immediately after the modification.
-However, if the volume is in the Optimizing state, the performance of the volume is in between the source and target configuration specifications.
+If you increase the size of the volume, then the new size is available for use immediately after the modification.
+However, if the volume is in the Optimizing state, then the performance of the volume is in between the source and target configuration specifications.
 The performance of the volume is measured in terms of I/O operations per second and throughput.

 After a volume is modified, wait for at least six hours to modify the volume again.
-If the volume is still in the Optimizing state six hours after the modification, you must wait until the volume completes the modification.
-If you must modify the volume while it's still in the Optimizing state, use the following workaround solution:
+If the volume is still in the Optimizing state six hours after the modification, then you must wait until the volume completes the modification.
+If you must modify the volume while it's still in the Optimizing state, then use the following workaround solution:

 - Use an Amazon EBS snapshot to restore a new EBS volume of the desired configurations.
 You can use an existing snapshot or create a new snapshot.